Travel blogs, travel photos and features from Amsterdam

 Amsterdam has a pretty unique reputation in Europe for wild adventures and crazy parties, but it’s so much more than its legendary Red Light District.
 Here are three favorites from Amsterdam:

 Westergasfabriek — This converted industrial gas works is now a complex of cafes, art galleries, cinema and boutique shops.
 Set just a bit away from the bustling centre of Amsterdam, it’s a great place to come and enjoy some culture and find some great eats.
-There are also a few other great places for vegan food in Amsterdam nearby.

-Wander around Jordaan — Perfect for shopping, foodies and the views, Jordaan might just be Amsterdam’s most scenic neighbourhood.
+Wander around Jordaan — Perfect for shopping, foodies and the views, Jordaan might just be Amsterdam’s most scenic neighborhood.
 Pop in to the canalside cafes for a coffee, browse the interesting boutique shops, and people watch as all the beautiful people go by.

 Door 74 — Head to this hidden speakeasy for some decadent cocktails with a sophisticated atmosphere, an extensive range of liquor and highly trained bartenders.